arssonist/lane_challenges/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This version 1.0 of a photo uploader app built using React
+This is version 1.0 of a photo uploader app built using React

 About: